a1303040/Interpixelig/README.txt

     * call "./ant.sh -p" (Linux/MacOSX/cygwin) or "ant.bat -p" (Windows shell)
         to get a list of all possible build goals.
     * call "./ant.sh" to build your sources.
+Tomcat

+    * call "./tomcat.sh" (Linux/MacOSX/cygwin) or "tomcat.bat" (Windows shell)
+        to get usage information about how to start/stop tomcat.

+    * Make sure no application is running under port 8080 on your machine (or reconfigure tomcat accordingly)

+    * call "./tomcat.sh start" respectively "tomcat start" to start tomcat and access the ITM application at http://localhost:8080/itm/

-See the Moodle for further information!
+See the wiki for further information!